Spelunking. Seriously, is there a more fun word in the English language?

 Take a relaxing drive about two hours south to see this unique limestone cave created over an eon.
 An underground river runs through this cave, which you leisurely get to explore by boat.
 No walking involved.
 Trained guides will lead you through this fascinating structure and point out different cave formations as well as tell you the history of the cave.
 As a teenager, we toured this cave and I remember loving this one-of-a-kind adventure.

-Open 10 am to 5:00 pm Monday through Friday; 9:00 am to 5:00 pm Saturdays and Sundays.
-Cost for Adults ages 13 years and older is $16.00.
-Children ages 4-12 is $11.00.
-(3 & under are free) A picnic area is available for cave goers.
+Open 9 AM to 5 PM, daily.
+Tickets are $16 for ages 13 and up; Children 4-12 are $11, and Infants 3 and under are Free, and can be purchased on-site.
+A picnic area is available for cavegoers.
 If you would like to make it a weekend, Spook Cave is also a campground for tents or campers.
 In addition to this, McGregor, IA is an old river town with lots of historical sites to see, and makes a great day trip.